 Funding Opportunity Purpose

-The goal of this Request for Applications (RFA) is to accelerate the translation of intellectual property developed by West Virginia University (WVU) researchers as well West Virginia Clinical Science Institute (WVCTSI) partner organizations into realized inventions as well as patents.
-Researchers should submit an application that meets the following criteria:
+The goal of this Request for Applications (RFA) is to accelerate the translation of intellectual property developed by West Virginia Clinical and Translational Science Institute (WVCTSI) researchers into realized inventions as well as patents.

 - Poised for commercialization with specific targeted demonstration or test results;

 - The technology can be developed with available resources provided by this grant to the point that it can be used for additional commercialization funding or be licensable within 6-9 months of receipt of the award;